 4. Dubai Frame

-Built to “frame” Dubai city, the intent of this unique design is to frame up the entire city, much like snapping a picture of the city.
+Built to “frame” Dubai city, this unique design intended to frame up the entire city, much like snapping a picture of the city.
 Located in between New and Old Dubai, it is also perfectly placed where Old Dubai and New Dubai are located on either side of the frame.

 Once you enter the frame proper, you will be guided through a small museum about Old Dubai, before queueing up for an elevator ride up 150m.
 It is a quick ride that brings you up to the top in no time.